souro26/analyst-forecast-bias/README.md

 Three models in sequence, each answering a different question:

-**Hidden Markov Model (regime detection):** A three-state Gaussian HMM fitted to monthly S&P 500 returns (2016–2026, `hmmlearn`) labels each month as bull, sideways, or bear based on latent return-and-volatility structure.
-The bear state is defined by extreme volatility (σ = 0.075/month), not negative returns — March 2020, June 2022, and the 2018 Q4 drawdown all correctly classify as bear.
-These labels informed the EDA but were replaced by continuous VIX in the Bayesian model: with only nine years of data, three discrete regime levels leave too few observations per regime to estimate credible effects.
+**Hidden Markov Model (regime detection):** A three-state Gaussian HMM fitted to monthly S&P 500 returns from 2016 to 2026 (`hmmlearn`) labels each month as bull, sideways, or bear.
+The bear state is characterized by high volatility (σ = 0.075/month), not negative returns - March 2020, June 2022, and Q4 2018 all label correctly.
+These regime labels informed the EDA but were replaced by continuous VIX in the Bayesian model.
+With only nine years of data there are three to four years per regime at most, which is not enough to estimate separate effects credibly.

-**Hierarchical Bayesian model (bias structure):** Three-level hierarchy — grand mean → category offsets → continuous macro predictors — fitted in PyMC with NUTS sampling (4 chains × 2,000 draws, R̂ = 1.000 everywhere, min ESS = 1,396, zero divergences).
-Likelihood is Student-t, justified by EDA: QQ normality correlations range from 0.707 to 0.931 across all six categories, and the posterior for the degrees-of-freedom parameter concentrates tightly at ν ≈ 1.15 — extreme heavy tails.
+**Hierarchical Bayesian model (bias structure):** Three levels - grand mean, category offsets, continuous macro predictors - fitted in PyMC with NUTS sampling (4 chains x 2,000 draws, R-hat = 1.000 everywhere, min ESS = 1,396, zero divergences).
+The likelihood is Student-t rather than Normal.
+QQ plots showed heavy tails across all six categories, and the posterior for the degrees-of-freedom parameter sits tightly at ν ≈ 1.15, well below the threshold of 30 where Student-t approximates Normal.

-**XGBoost classifier (predictive signal):** Binary classifier (beat / miss) from 7 pre-announcement revision path features plus category and macro context.
-Strictly temporal train/test split (2017–2022 train, 2023–2025 test) — no random split to avoid look-ahead leakage.
-Class imbalance (82% beat rate) handled with `scale_pos_weight`.
-Evaluated on AUC-ROC and PR-AUC rather than accuracy.
+**XGBoost classifier (predictive signal):** Binary classifier (beat/miss) from 7 pre-announcement revision path features plus category and macro context.
+The train/test split is strictly temporal: 2017-2022 for training, 2023-2025 for testing.
+No random split was used because it would let future quarters leak into training.
+The 82% beat rate is handled with `scale_pos_weight`.
+Evaluation uses AUC-ROC and PR-AUC, not accuracy.

-*Full methodology, model specification, convergence diagnostics, and limitations in the [6-page PDF report](reports/analyst_forecast_bias_report.pdf).*
+*Full methodology, convergence diagnostics, and limitations are in the [6-page PDF report](reports/analyst_forecast_bias_report.pdf).*

 ---